-If you are absent from 25% of the scheduled class meetings by the deadline for student initiated drops, you will be dropped from the class.
-I will take attendance weekly by looking for activity in MyMathLab.
-If there is no activity you will be counted absent for the week.
-Two absences would equal the 25% amount.
+If you are absent from 25% (8 classes) of the scheduled class meetings by the deadline for student initiated drops, you will be dropped from the class.
 If this limit is reached after that date, you will be kept on the roll, and the grade that you earn for the semester is the grade you will receive.

-Contemporary Math - Quantitative Reasoning M1332.15
+Contemporary Math: Quatitative Reasoning

+M1332

 Make attendance a priority.
 If absence is unavoidable, YOU are still responsible for completing assignments.
-Attendance (participation) is very important in this class and many students find that missing puts them at a distinct disadvantage.
+Attendance (participation) is very important in this class and many students find that missing a class puts them at a distinct disadvantage, especially when many of the classes are online.
 If you miss a week and get behind, it is easy to get discouraged and give up.
-When you are actively participating and completing assignments, you have the opportunity to ask questions and get help immediately.
+When you are actively participating, completing assignments in a timely manner, and attending class, you have the opportunity to ask questions and get help immediately.